-Lines of dialogue carry across the two scenes, sometimes to the point of the two scenes answering the other's questions (or even Finishing Each Other's Sentences
+Lines of dialogue carry across the two scenes, sometimes to the point of the two scenes answering the other's questions or even Finishing Each Other's Sentences.
+For example:

 "Tom Smith, Number One on the wanted list."

 "Committed three murders, two bank robberies."

 Bonus points if those sentences are going in completely different directions, a la Shrek 2.

 A variation seen in romances, usually just after He and She meet for the first time, has the camera switching between Her telling her friend(s) about Him, and Him telling his friend(s) about Her.
 Often, humor is generated by highlighting discrepancies between their accounts.

 Anime often mixes this with Inaction Sequence and the Combat Commentator.
 It's not uncommon for Loads and Loads of Characters scattered far and wide to have the exact same conversation, explaining what's happening to the audience.

 The musical version is Distant Duet.
 See also News Monopoly.
 Compare One Scene, Two Monologues, One Dialogue, Two Conversations, Finishing Each Other's Sentences, Astonishingly Appropriate Interruption.
 Contrast Twisted Echo Cut.

 - In Naruto's filler Kurama Clan arc, Yakumo tells her story to Naruto while Kurenai tells it to Kiba, Shino, and Hinata.
 There is an essential difference, though, Only Yakumo mentions that the Third Hokage ordered her powers to be sealed.
 Kurenai lies and says she did it out of jealousy.